Stéphane Bonhomme: Career

 During his elementary education, Bonhomme attended the Conservatoire de Lyon where while acquiring basic education knowledge he simultaneously acquired music education with a focus on viola.
 Afterwards, he attended Lycee du Parc to prepare for entrance to the Grandes Écoles.
 He received his bachelor's degree and master’s degree in pure mathematics from École normale supérieure de Lyon.

-His interest in politics led him to obtain the degree of political sciences from Science Po, Paris.
+His interest in politics led him to obtain the degree of political sciences from Sciences Po, Paris.
 Later, he studied at CREST and at Université Paris I. And, under the supervision of Jean-Marc Robin, Stéphane Bonhomme received his Ph.D. in economics from the Université Paris I Panthéon-Sorbonne.

 He initiated his tenure track at the Center for Monetary and Financial Studies (CEMFI) in 2005.
 From 2009 to 2010, he was assistant professor at New York University.
 In 2010, he became professor at CEMFI, where he remained until 2013, when he joined The University of Chicago as professor in the Kenneth C. Griffin Department of Economics.

-In parallel, he has held different editorial positions, including Managing Editor at the Review of Economic Studies (2011-2015), Co-editor of the Econometric Society Monograph Series (2018-2021), Associate Editor of the Journal of Econometrics (2018-2021), and member of the Editorial Board of the Journal of Economic Methods.
+In parallel, he has held different editorial positions, including Managing Editor at the Review of Economic Studies (2011–2015), Co-editor of the Econometric Society Monograph Series (2018–2021), Associate Editor of the Journal of Econometrics (2018-2021), and member of the Editorial Board of the Journal of Economic Methods.
 Currently, he is the Editor of Quantitative Economics.

 Since 2018, he is co-director of the Big Data Initiative at the Becker Friedman Institute for Research in Economics.